JavaMoney/javamoney-shelter/groovylang-support/README.md

-Groovy Language and Jova Money
+Groovy Language and Java Money
 ------------------------------

 Sample project(s) and Spock Unit Tests to demostrate usage of Java Money API in the Groovy Language.

-Projecte/subdirectories:
+Project/subdirectories:

-* groovy-demo: Simple example and exploratory unit tests showing usage in Groovy with and without support for operator overloading.
+* [groovy-demo](./groovy-demo): Simple example and exploratory unit tests showing usage in Groovy with and without support for operator overloading.